Glades County, Florida: Voter registration

 According to the Secretary of State's office, Republicans are a majority of registered voters in Glades County.

 Energy and environment

 Florida Public Service Commission voted unanimously to deny a request by Florida Power and Light to build a huge coal-fired power plant in Glades County, that was to be located several miles to the west of Lake Okeechobee.

 The Glades County Commission also allowed the construction in 2007 of a 200 acre landfill on the southwest shore of Lake Okeechobee.

 Libraries

 Glades County is part of the Heartland Library Cooperative which serves Glades County and some of the surrounding counties, including Okeechobee, Highlands, Hardee, and DeSoto.
-The seven-branch library system has one branch in Moore Haven.
+Of the system's seven branches, the Moore Haven branch is the only one located in Glades County.